hamzah-ndev/odin-recipes/README.md

 # odin-recipes
 https://www.theodinproject.com/lessons/foundations-recipes

-I feel that the approach adopted by The Odin Project is very suitable for me who is just about to enter the world of professional developers.
+I feel that The Odin Project's approach is very suitable for me who is just entering the world of professional development.

 With a brief and practical explanation, I can quickly understand the basic operations of git.
 The links that are included as supplementary material to understand the subject more broadly and in depth, are really very useful.
 I feel that this is very important to me.